0xsuryansh/searchNBAMonorepo/README.md

-This is commit Merge pull request #157 from AColocho/alejandro
+This is commit Update README.md

-Removed duplicates from query.csv and text_data.py:alltime_player_list